ChintanShahDS/ERAV2_Main/README.md

 - Run Evaluation
 - Find Max LR for OneCyleLR
-- Setup the required Optimizer, Loss Criteria and LR Scheduler
+- Setup the required Optimizer, Loss Criteria and LR Scheduler Some prerequisites
+- Need to have output and temp folder for it to work
+- output images / plots will be written to output folder
+- temp is used to store the temp model

 This can be run in 2 different modes
 - By importing the file and running different functions in appropriate order to get the results